 Conchobhar came up with a plan, he would trick an honest warrior to bring the little band home to Ireland and then he would have his revenge on them.
 He looked at all his knights, each of them noted for their loyalty, bravery, and honesty.

-Out of all the knights he saw warrior Fergus Mac Roth also possessed the purist of heart.
-He called upon Fergus and bade him to leave for Alba and to tell Deirdre and Naoise that he forgave them and wished them only happiness.
+Out of all the knights, he saw warrior Fergus Mac Roth also possessed the purest of heart.
+He called upon Fergus and made him leave for Alba and to tell Deirdre and Naoise that he forgave them and wished them only happiness.
 He also needed Ainlé and Ardán back with his knights because they were too valuable to lose.

 Deirdre returns to Ireland

 Fergus and his two sons rode north to the Antrim coast and from there crossed over to the shores of Argyle, eventually making their way to Glen Etive.

 The sons of Usna were delighted to see Fergus for they knew him to an honourable man and he relayed the king’s message to them.
 Now the sons of Usna were at the time feeling the pains of homesickness and were only too glad to hear of King Conchobhar’s forgiveness but Deirdre still felt mistrust.
 It was only the honest reputation of Fergus that swayed her to return to Ulster.

 On the night of their return to Emain Macha, they were greeted and feasted by the Red Branch Knights and informed that in the morning they would meet the king.
 Deidre was still worried but the sons of Usna and Fergus Mac Roth reassured her saying the king would dishonour himself if he went back on his promise.

 In the morning all the palace guards, warriors, and people gathered with the returned exiles in the forecourt.
-Fergus was not present as he had been sent on an errant by the King, although his sons were with the exiles.
+Fergus was not present as he had been sent on an errand by the King, although his sons were with the exiles.
 King Conchobhar appeared on the balcony and ordered the knights to seize Deirdre and kill the others.